-The employee should provide the name of the representative within three working days of a meeting.
+The employee should provide the name of the representative within 3 working days of a meeting.
 Where the chosen companion is unavailable on the day scheduled for the meeting, the employee may request the meeting is rescheduled for an alternate date within 5 working days of the original date.
-If the employee is unable to attend a meeting in this timeframe, the meeting may take place in a timeframe at the discretion of the school.
+If the employee is unable to attend a meeting in this timeframe, the meeting may take place in a timeframe at our discretion.
 If the representative remains unavailable, the employee may be asked to choose another representative.